NCERT Solutions for Class 10 English Chapter 2 – Get Free PDF

 Nelson Mandela: Long Walk to Freedom (Prose)

-This story is an extract from Nelson Mandela’s autobiography, “Long Walk to Freedom” where he mentions the historic occasion of his inauguration as South Africa’s first Black President, and his thoughts on freedom.
+This story is an extract from Nelson Mandela’s autobiography, “Long Walk to Freedom”, where he mentions the historic occasion of his inauguration as South Africa’s first Black President, and his thoughts on freedom.
 Mandela always believed that he had an obligation towards his family and his people.
-In this piece, he shared a lot of thoughts of how people of colour were mistreated, and he wished equality for everyone, irrespective of caste, colour or creed.
+In this piece, he shared a lot of thoughts about how people of colour were mistreated, and he wished equality for everyone, irrespective of caste, colour or creed.
 He always thought of placing his people and country above all obligations and did not want to stick to the customs of his tribe.
-He felt every person has the right to achieve political emancipation and he pledged to liberate all his people from deprivation, bondage of poverty, gender and other forms of discrimination.
+He felt every person has the right to achieve political emancipation, and he pledged to liberate all his people from deprivation, the bondage of poverty, gender and other forms of discrimination.

 A Tiger in the Zoo (Poem)